terafuze/gohomenotes/README.md

 On Linux or Mac OS terminal command lines, the `./<filename>` tells the operating system to execute the specified filename as a command where the `./` tells the operating system that this file is in the current directory.
 The dot means _the current directory_ and the slash just means the path from the current directory.
 It is just a Linux nuance.

 A bunch of log messages will scroll by.
 The Spring Boot web application is running when the following is displayed in the terminal window.
-The web application is now runing as a "server" and is waiting for JSON API requests from the user interface over HTTP.
+The web application is now running.

+You should see the following in the terminal window:

 ```
 ----------------------------------------------------------